brndnmtthws/brndn-io/content/posts/platform-wars/index.md

 For example, if I share a link on Twitter, it will replace that link with Twitter's own tracking URL that requires redirection through Twitter's platform.
 The same is true for videos (and all files for that matter): you can't simply attach a file to a tweet and share it.
 There are ways to download videos from Twitter, but Twitter makes it as hard as possible for you to do that.

 The web was originally designed as an open platform where anyone could publish content without gatekeepers.
-Tim Berners-Lee, the web's inventor, envisioned it as "an open platform that would allow everyone, everywhere to share information, access opportunities, and collaborate across geographic and cultural boundaries."[^2] The shift to closed platforms directly contradicts this founding vision.
+Tim Berners-Lee, the web's inventor, envisioned it as "an open platform that would allow everyone, everywhere to share information, access opportunities, and collaborate across geographic and cultural boundaries."[^2] App stores and locked-down sharing push in the opposite direction.

 ## Who's Winning?